What is population health?

 We can help encourage collaborative working with other organsiations further by being 100% interoperable with leading clinical systems including EMIS Web, SystmOne, and Vision, as well as our Social Care Case Management system Mosaic and our Electronic Health Record Rio.
 This helps local authorities, Primary Care Managers, and ICSs get the access to the data they need to identify the level of risk the individuals in your targeted population are to manage referrals better.

-Here our digital social prescribing software empowers Primary Care Professionals to refer patients on safe and assured pathways through our Pre-Approved Directory of Services to provide peace of mind that individuals will only ever go to services that they need, want, and to services that are safe.
+Here our digital social prescribing software empowers Primary Care Professionals to refer patients on safe and assured pathways through our Pre-Approved Directory of Services to provide provide peace of mind that individuals will only ever go to services that they need, want, and to safe services.

 5. Better data monitoring to improve outcomes further